Becky Simpson: Further roles

 Simpson's exposure in Spoonface Steinberg led to further TV roles in Doctors, Always and Everyone and Peak Practice.
 She also played Puck in a radio adaptation of William Shakespeare's A Midsummer Night's Dream, starring alongside Richard Griffiths.
 In other roles she appeared with future Doctor Who star Christopher Eccleston in Pig Paradise and Ricky Tomlinson in The Virgin of Liverpool.
 Her most recent television role was in Peak Practice.

 Music

 Aside from acting, Simpson is a musician, having regularly performed at the Cavern Club in Liverpool.
-It was here that Simpson met Wes Paul (the then-compere) before undertaking musical pursuits with him at the Star Club (Hamburg) and in Calderdale.
-Simpson married Wes Paul on 1 June 2010 in Jackson – Tennessee.
-She recorded the Johnny Cash song Jackson to coincide with the wedding.
+It was here that Simpson met Wes Paul (the then compere) before undertaking musical pursuits with him at the Star Club, Hamburg, and in Calderdale.
+Simpson married Paul on 1 June 2010 in Jackson, Tennessee.
+She recorded the Johnny Cash song "Jackson" to coincide with the wedding.
 The final master was released and featured on ReverbNation in August 2010.